 To prevent makeup from getting on your lenses, don't apply mascara all the way from the base of your lashes up.
 Instead, apply it from the midway point.
 It's also important not to apply eyeliner on the inner lid of your eye, but rather to the skin above your lashes.

 10. Don't Wear Contact Lenses If Your Eyes Are Irritated

 As the saying goes, "if in doubt - take them out!"
 If your eyes feel irritated, uncomfortable, or if you notice any pain or redness, don't power through.
 If your symptoms last a while, contact Dr. Vishal Sud at Mississauga Vision Centre and Brampton Vision Centre.
 You don't want to let a serious infection go unchecked.

 When your eyes feel more rested and are free of discomfort, put in a fresh pair of contacts.

 If your eyes feel itchy or dry, or if a lens feels out of place, you may be tempted to rub your eyes.
 But rubbing, whether with contacts or without, can lead to long-term ocular issues.
 This may cause you to experience blurred vision, and may even damage your cornea.
 Instead, Dr. Vishal Sud can recommend eye drops to relieve any discomfort.
 Make sure to apply them only when contact lenses are removed.

 Above, we have delved into things you should never do with daily contact lenses.
 Fortunately, if you do make a mistake, you can remove the lens and replace it with a fresh one.
 The few dollars you might save by not opening a new pack aren't worth the damage a mistake can cause.

-If you have any questions or are interested in finding out more about contact lenses, contact Mississauga Vision Centre in Mississauga today.
+If you have any questions or are interested in finding out more about contact lenses, contact Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton today.
 Dr. Vishal Sud will be happy to explain how to care for your eyes and maintain your vision.